vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-dynamodb.md

     * Projection Type = `ALL`

 ### RecordSetChange Table
 Each record set change could potentially live inside a `ChangeSet`.
-A `ChangeSet` being one or more individual `RecordSetChange` instances.
+A `ChangeSet` contains one or more individual `RecordSetChange` instances that are processed together.
 Each _record_ in the `RecordSetChange` table corresponds to an individual change such as "Create a new record set".

 **Usage**